We're ready, are your customers?

 - To manage this process correctly within our Network, shipments need to comply in order to avoid delays to your shipments

-- Please speak to your customers and ensure that those that intend to ship to the EU after the 31st January 2020, know what they need to do in order to keep shipping successfully
+- Please speak to your customers and ensure that those that intend to ship to the EU after the transition period, know what they need to do in order to keep shipping successfully

 Basic steps for European Shippers?